nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/browse.md

 2. Edit the metadata that you want.
 3. Once it is done, click on **SAVE**

+### Drag and Drop

+In content view, drag and drop is available to move documents from a folderish document to another (like workspaces, folders, or collections).

+1. From your folder view, select the document you want to move.
+2. Click on selected documents and drag them.
+3. Drop them on the folderish document you want.

 ## Exporting Content
 Users can export documents on their computer.
 It is possible to export:

-- One document at a time
+*   One document at a time
-- An entire workspace, folder, section
+*   An entire workspace, folder, section

 ### Exports Available

 #### From a Folder

-- The **XML export** is a low level export that enables users to either get the XML definition of the document or get a folder for each exported document that contains:
+* The **XML export** is a low level export that enables users to either get the XML definition of the document or get a folder for each exported document that contains:
-    - document.xml file holding the document's metadata and various information such as the applied access rights,
+    *   document.xml file holding the document's metadata and various information such as the applied access rights,
-    - A .blob file that holds the binary content of the document.
+    *   A .blob file that holds the binary content of the document.
 This blob is referenced in the document.xml file;
-- The **ZIP export** enables you to export a whole workspace, section or folder in a zipped XML folder.
+* The **ZIP export** enables you to export a whole workspace, section or folder in a zipped XML folder.
 This export is only available on folderish documents.

 #### From a Document

-- The **PDF export** enables you to get a PDF version of your document.
+*   The **PDF export** enables you to get a PDF version of your document.
 This export is only available on non-folderish documents.
-- The **ZIP Export** enables you to get a zipped folder with the documents' main attachment (.pdf, .doc files).
+*   The **ZIP Export** enables you to get a zipped folder with the documents' main attachment (.pdf, .doc files).
 This export is only available on non-folderish documents.
-- The **XML export** is a low level export that enables users to either get the XML definition of the document or get a folder for each exported document that contains:
+*   The **XML export** is a low level export that enables users to either get the XML definition of the document or get a folder for each exported document that contains:
     *   document.xml file holding the document's metadata and various information such as the applied access rights,
     *   A .blob file that holds the binary content of the document.
 This blob is referenced in the document.xml file;